 Over the years Contact Centres have shaken off the image of businesses with poor working conditions at minimum wage outsourced to cheaper locations and have emerged as data centric communications hubs that brands rely on to manage their reputation, provide insights to better understanding their customers and to helping shape the ideal customer journey.
-Having a contact centre that is ethical should be the first requirement of any brand looking to outsource any part of their omnichannel communications to a contact centre.
+Having customer and contact service ethics should be the first requirement of any brand looking to outsource any part of their omnichannel communications to a contact centre.

 Ethics in leadership